rrevuru/aws-capstone-project/DataVisualization/DataVisualization.md

 ## Ad-hoc processing

 Amazon Athena provides an easy way to query the data in S3 with SQL queries.
-Once we had the data prepared and delivered from Data Preparation step, had used Athena to create few ad-hoc queries to get an understanding on the data.
+Once I had the data prepared and delivered from Data Preparation step, had used Athena to create few ad-hoc queries to get an understanding on the data.

 Ad-hoc queries are created by joining various tables with in the database, and then performed group by sql statements to get the intented visualizations.
 Following visualizations show the 4 ad-hoc queries generted by combining various tables.